Click Here for Our Recommended Antivirus for Your Device

 What are Flies?

 Flies belong to the class Insecta, order Diptera, and suborder Panorpida.
 Female flies are capable of laying 75-150 eggs at a time.
-Out of various species of flies, houseflies can reproduce very quickly, and hence they are very common.
+Houseflies can reproduce very quickly from various species of flies, so they are very common.

 Apart from houseflies, there are also horseflies and fruitflies.
 Though horseflies are not known for transmitting any disease, their bites can cause allergic reactions.
 On the other hand, fruitflies can contaminate food with disease-causing pathogens.

-The lifespan of a housefly is 29 days approximately.
-Unlike bees, they don’t have much of an economic purpose and instead, we frequently sanitize our home to get rid of flies.
+The lifespan of a housefly is approximately 29 days.
+Unlike bees, they don’t have much of an economic purpose, and instead, we frequently sanitize our homes to get rid of flies.

 Main Differences Between Bees and Flies

-1. There are more than 20,000 species of bees around the world out of which 4,000 are native to the US.
-On the other hand, the true flies belong to the order Diptera and there are more than 110,000 species of flies in the world.
+1. There are more than 20,000 species of bees around the world, of which 4,000 are native to the US.
+On the other hand, true flies belong to the order Diptera, and there are more than 110,000 species of flies in the world.

 3. Bees have comparatively longer antennae than flies.

-4. Eyes of bees are slightly oval and present on the sides of their head whereas flies have comparatively larger eyes that seems like almost bulging out.
+4. The eyes of bees are slightly oval and present on the sides of their head, whereas flies have comparatively larger eyes that seem like almost bulging out.

-5. Bees have long straw-like tongues called proboscis whereas flies have straw-shaped tongues which help in sucking their food because they mostly eat liquids.
+5. Bees have long straw-like tongues called a proboscis, whereas flies have straw-shaped tongues which help in sucking their food because they mostly eat liquids.

-7. Bees play a very important role in pollination whereas flies have less important roles.
+7. Bees are very important in pollination, whereas flies have less important roles.

 8. Bees are cultured extensively for honey and beeswax.
 Flies, on the other hand, turn out to be very harmful as they can transmit several diseases.